Last updated September 2018

 However under certain environmental conditions, a microscopic algae referred to as “Karenia Brevis” develops and it’s harmful to marine and bird life.
 This algae can start growing rapidly, creating blooms that give the ocean a reddish appearance.

 This is most often referred to as ‘red tide’ and the algae commonly known as red marine algae.
-This type of algae has the ability to produce toxins that are quite powerful.
+This type of algae has the ability to produce powerful toxins.
 The toxins are also referred to as brevetoxins and have been responsible for killing fish in the millions.

-A major problem is the difficulty in pinpointing ‘red tide’ due to the fact that its movement depends on the winds and tides.
+A major problem is the difficulty in pinpointing ‘red tide’ because its movement depends on the winds and tides.
 Waters in the Gulf of Mexico, Florida, Scandinavia, Japan, Caribbean, and South Pacific have all been affected by Red Marine algae.

 Red marine algae also causes public health concerns.
-Apart from killing fish, the toxins have the capability of accumulating within the tissues of shellfish that at one time have fed on the red algae.
+Apart from killing fish, the toxins have the ability to accumulate within the tissues of shellfish that at one time have fed on the red algae.
 Eating these shellfish can cause humans to suffer shellfish poisoning.

-This form of food poisoning can cause neurological as well as gastrointestinal symptoms & nausea that is quite severe.
+This form of food poisoning can cause neurological as well as gastrointestinal symptoms & nausea that’s quite severe.
 Symptoms may also include toes and fingers that are tingling or itchy.
-There are a variety of ways in which the red algae affects humans and make us unwell.
+There are a variety of ways in which the red algae affects humans and makes us unwell.

 Red algae therefore has the ability to affect not only fish but humans who eat fish and shellfish exposed to the algae.

-The effects of the toxins produced by Red Marine algae have the potential to be fatal if not treated quickly.
-Upon onset of the symptoms it is important see a doctor as soon as possible.
+The effect of the toxins produced by Red Marine algae have the potential to be fatal if not treated quickly.
+Upon onset of the symptoms it’s important see a doctor as soon as possible.